elixir-lang/elixir-lang.github.com/getting-started/modules-and-functions.markdown

 ## Scripted mode

 In addition to the Elixir file extension `.ex`, Elixir also supports `.exs` files for scripting.
 Elixir treats both files exactly the same way, the only difference is in intention. `.ex` files are meant to be compiled while `.exs` files are used for scripting.
-When executed, both extensions compile and load their modules into memory, although only `.ex` files write their bytecode to disk in the format of `.beam` files.
+This convention is followed by projects like `mix`.

 For instance, we can create a file called `math.exs`: